 Admittedly, there were and are already enough purely utilitarian travel bags on the market that claim to keep clothes wrinkle-free.
 VOCIER needed to provide the ideal blend of proven practicality and international sophistication, especially for a discerning audience of business and recreational travelers.

 ‘’My epiphany while watching that documentary on F1 racing was the first piece of the puzzle.
 After we had the mechanics of the C38 solved, we needed to ensure the materials would live up to our overall concept.
 So, we set out to source the best materials from around the world,’’ asserts Michael.

 In the end, it took 14 different prototypes before the business partners were satisfied with the C38’s functional design.
 Even then, they had to perfect the concept.
-The final luggage had to embody the same sophisticated style found in the world’s finest suits and apparel, while providing exceptional durability that could be backed with a satisfaction guarantee. ‘’So, we travelled the world in search of the right materials.
-By the end, we had sampled 40 types of leather, 25 kinds of fabric, and toured 5 different manufacturers before finalising the basic components,’’ states Vinzent.
+The final luggage had to embody the same sophisticated style found in the world’s finest suits while providing exceptional durability that could be backed with a satisfaction guarantee. ‘’So, we traveled the world in search of the right materials.
+By the end, we had sampled 40 types of leather, 25 kinds of fabric, and toured 5 different manufacturers before finalizing the basic components,’’ states Vinzent.
 He concludes that, ‘’Every stitch on the C38 was agonized over.
 We changed our zipper supplier four times, just to make sure we got it right.
 Demos were built, tested and destroyed in an effort to evaluate their weak points.
 After more than 3 years of development and refinement, we were finally satisfied with the final product: the most stylish and upscale wrinkle-free garment bag on the market today.’’